 3. If the degree on top is greater than the degree on bottom, then there is no horizontal asymptote.
-Instead, there is an oblique (or slant) asymptote that is found by dividing the top by the bottom using polynomial long division.
+If the degree on top is only one more than the degree on bottom, there is an oblique (or slanted line) asymptote.
+If the degree on top is two or more than the degree on bottom, you can find the asymptote (called a backbone) though it is not technically oblique (as it is not a line).
+We find these asymptotes by dividing the top by the bottom using polynomial long division.